 If none of these situations occur, you cannot continue your study Industrial Engineering and Management.
 You will receive a binding negative study advice according to Article 32 paragraph 4 of the general part of this TER.

 Extra chances

-Extra chances are scheduled on the Thursday or Friday of the last week of vacation and in the week of introduction for the following year of study.
+Extra chances will be scheduled in the two weeks before the beginning of the new study year.
 Please be aware of this scheduling when making plans for vacation.